mozilla/releasewarrior/releases/thunderbird-release-45.2.0.md

 ### Issues
 - linux_repack_10/10 failed when the connection to clobberer reset mid-transaction; rerun
 - win32_repack_1/10 and 3/10 hang in upload or update generation, rerun
+- New [Bug 1283885](https://bugzil.la/1283885) - prevented using buildbot for balrog submission, done manually